 The essential feature is the confidentiality which exists on both sides of the relationship.
 This can be contrasted with appraisal and assessment.
 Although to some extent confidential, the appraisal process results in a written summary of plans agreed by the appraised and appraiser.
 Assessment is made against a standard and has a pass/fail element which must necessarily be recorded.
 Only the mentor relationship can be considered to be completely confidential and it is for this reason that we incorporate it into the School as a complementary support system for our trainees as they progress through training.

 The extent to which an individual uses their mentor is a personal choice but all trainees are asked to choose a mentor at the start of their training programme.
 It is possible to change mentor at any time by arrangement with the School Support Manager, who will hold the register.
-To see a list of the available mentors please email Julie Flowers, Manager Severn Postgraduate School of Anaesthesia & ICM.
+To see a list of the available mentors please email Julie Flowers, Education Programme Manager, Severn Postgraduate School of Anaesthesia & ICM.

 How It Works

-• Trainee selected to join School
+• Trainee appointed to post within the School

 • Mentor Scheme explained on School website